anirbanroydas/rabbitChat/docs/index.rst

 ======================================

-A Chat-Server/Chat-System based on AMQP protocol(RabbitMQ Message Broker)
+A Chat-Server/Chat-System based on AMQP protocol(RabbitMQ Message Broker) written in python using Tornado and RabbitMQ.
 **Home Page :** https://pypi.python.org/pypi/rabbitChat